-Field Trips and Chaperones
+Field Trips

 It is the purpose of the Board of Directors and staff of New Creation Christian Academy (NCCA) to provide a safe and secure environment for all NCCA students and athletes.
-For this reason, for NCCA-sponsored trips chaperones must be at least 21 years of age and undergo a background check.
-No chaperone should be alone with any student unless it is their family member.
-Chaperones will receive directions specific for their trip as well as guidelines to follow prior to attending the trip.
-For trips requiring an overnight stay, chaperones may only occupy a room overnight with students or other chaperones of the same gender.
+For this reason, for NCCA-sponsored trips that require an overnight stay, chaperones must be at least 21 years of age, undergo a background check and may only occupy a room overnight with students or other chaperones of the same gender.
 The only exception to this is when the students and chaperones of the same immediate family unit wish to share a room.
 However, if due to this policy exception the number of family members in a room falls below the maximum occupancy on which the cost of the trip was based, then the family will incur the additional per-person cost of the room each night.
 All arrangements are subject to final approval by the NCCA administration.